TeamViewer AG: Release of a capital market information | MarketScreener

 The transactions in detailed form are published on the TeamViewer AG website at https://ir.teamviewer.com/sharebuyback.

-The total volume of shares purchased to date under this share buyback program in the period from 3 February 2022 up to and including 24 June 2022 amounts to a number of 16,987,281shares.
+The total volume of shares purchased to date under this share buyback program in the period from 3 February 2022 up to and including 01 July 2022 amounts to a number of 17,492,901 shares.

 The shares in TeamViewer AG are acquired by a bank commissioned by TeamViewer AG on the electronic trading platform of the Frankfurt Stock Exchange (Xetra).